 Hire an HRA Administrator

-HRA Administrators take the compliance workload and stress off of small businesses that offer HRAs, such as the EBHRA.
+HRA administrators take the compliance workload and stress off small businesses that offer HRAs, including the EBHRA.

 Combining EBHRAs With Other Health Benefits and Plans